How to mask dynamic user cursors and tooltips in map tests

 Handling Canvas-Drawn Cursors and WebGL Contexts

 Not all interactive overlays exist in the DOM.
 Advanced mapping platforms frequently draw custom cursors, crosshairs, and measurement tooltips directly onto the WebGL or 2D canvas using requestAnimationFrame.
 CSS injection cannot intercept these native draw calls.
-In these scenarios, you must override the rendering pipeline at the JavaScript level.

 Framework-Specific Implementation Patterns